 Teresa-That Walter Marks that got married the other day is a very nice fellow.
 Tom-Don't you believe it.
 I saw him treating his wife as I wouldn't treat a dog.
 Teresa-I don't believe it.
 You must be mistaken, dear.
 What was he doing?

+dear.
+What was no .
 Tom-Kissing her.